What Causes Ashen Skin and How Do You Get Rid of It?

-Whether it's because of the colder winter weather, your obsession with steamy, hot showers or a lack of overall hydration, ashy, dry skin is never comfortable.
-In fact, it’s just the opposite.
-But getting your skin back to a state of hydrated bliss is possible.
+Whether it's because of the colder winter weather, your obsession with steamy, hot showers or a lack of overall hydration, dry, ashy skin is never comfortable.
+Luckily, getting your skin back to a state of hydrated bliss is possible.
 We turned to the experts to get some info on ashen skin, who can get it, what causes it and how exactly you should care for it.
-Read on for the breakdown.

 What Is Ashen Skin?